 Following the Brexit referendum result, the Pound dropped sharply in value against the Euro.

-In the 4 months following the Brexit referendum, the Pound fell 16% against the Euro - including a 6% drop on the day of the result.
+The Pound fell 16% against the Euro in the 4 months following the Brexit referendum, including 6% on the day of the result.

-The large fall was due to the uncertainty it created for business, travel, emigration, trade, the legal system etc.
+The large fall was due to the uncertainty it created.

-For the last few years, Pounds to Euro has spent the majority of time in a range between €1.10 – €1.20.
+For the last few years, the Pound to Euro rate has spent most of the time in a range between €1.10 – €1.20.

-Why online Pound to Euro rates are often 'fake'
+Beware: The Pound to Euro rates you see online are often 'fake'

 You can easily get a Pound to Euro rate off the internet these days.

-And there's also a tonne of websites like XE, FX Street, Oanda and Daily FX, that also offer Pound to Euro rates to 5 decimal places.
+Websites like XE, FX Street, Oanda and Daily FX, offer live Pound to Euro rates to 5 decimal places.

 But here's the problem...